tamu-edu/it-cloud-docs/src/cloud/azure/network/access_methods.md

 # Accessing Resources

 Resources that are connected to the TAMU-managed network will not be directly accessible from the internet, so you will need to use one of the approved access methods to connect to your resources.
+For administrative access to virtual machines specifically, a shared Azure Bastion service is provided in the hub VNet and is available to all spokes by default.

 ## Access Methods